Anas-Bdev/Namaa-Backend/README.md

 # ⭐ Final Note

-Namaa is a backend system built using modern .NET development practices and architectural patterns.
-The project emphasizes maintainability, scalability, clean design, and real-world backend engineering concepts while continuing to evolve as a graduation project.
+Namaa is a backend platform built using modern .NET development practices and architectural patterns.
+The project focuses on scalability, maintainability, clean design, and real-world backend engineering concepts while continuing to evolve as an active graduation project.